tpwonglab/sexe-diff-svm-annotation/README.md

 - **BehavMouse\[N/A\]:** Representation of the mouse N or A interacting with object X. It is a 1D matrix where each interaction is represented as a binary (0: off; 1: on).
 - **frameSec\[1/2\]\[Start/End\]:** Timestamp of a specific mouse. (e.g., frameSec1Start := 1 means that the section 1 starts on timestamp 1 of *NeuAll*).
 The dataset provides 4 timestamps (i.e., start and end for section 1; start and end for section 2).
 ### Project Structure
+- `run.m`: Program that generates svm accuracy based on file/folder and data analytical method
 - `main.m`: Program that generates the coefficient correlation and svm accuracy
 - `MouseClass.m`: Organize section timestamp for each mouse
 - `gaussFilt.m`: Apply Gaussian Filtering to dataset.
 Explained in **3.
 Gaussian Filtering**